 Based on the literature introduced in this study, Figure 1 shows the most obvious attack vectors against medical imaging neural networks.
-The two proposed attack vectors are changing the training process to create a faulty AI model and modifying the input images, so that the classification fails even with a correctly working AI model.
+The two proposed attack vectors are changing the training process to create a faulty AI model and modifying the input images, so that the classification goes wrong even with a correctly working AI model.

 There are several ways to attack against medical imaging.
-The main methods can be categorized as (i) adversarial images, (ii) adversarial patches, (iii) one-pixel attack, (iv) training process tampering and (v) generating fake data.
+The main methods can be categorized as (i) adversarial images, (ii) adversarial patches, (iii) onepixel attack and (iv) training process tampering.
 Table 1 shows the identified attack methods and their use against medical imaging.
 The following subsections discuss each of these methods in more detail, introducing the methods themselves, and discussing their applications.